eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 > NSOperation is an object that can be subclassed, added to NSOperationQueues, etc. DispatchWorkItem is more "lightweight"

+### Use NsOperationQueue when:
+NSOperation can be scheduled with a set of dependencies at a particular queue priority and quality of service.
+Unlike a block scheduled on a GCD queue, an NSOperation can be cancelled and have its operational state queried.
+And by subclassing, NSOperation can associate the result of its work on itself for future reference.
+- network requests
+- image resizing
+- text processing
+- or any other repeatable structured, long-running task that produces associated state or data.

+### When not to use NsOperationQueue:
+- For one-off computation, or simply speeding up an existing method, it will often be more convenient to use a lightweight GCD dispatch than employ NSOperation.

 ### Main benefits of NSOperationQueue:
 - Dependencies, preventing operations start before the previous ones are finished.
 Dependencies also work between different operation queues and threads.
 - Support of the additional completion block.
 - Monitoring operations changes of state by using KVO.
 - Support of operations priorities and influencing their execution order.
-- Cancellation option, allowing to stop the operation at the time of its execution.
+- Cancellation option, allowing to stop the operation at the time of it's execution.
 - Has ability to run nested queues
 - Has ability to run serialized queues (set max to 1) (execute one after the other after the previous finish)